 into the mountains, then crept into the pale mist.

 This rejected busyness is persistent, at times angry.
-But pushing that aside, what Oliver tells us, or rather shows us, is that the world is full of things that can “kill us with delight like a needle,” and that not paying attention to this “untrimmable light” would be unthinkable.
+But pushing that aside, Oliver shows a world is full of things that can “kill us with delight like a needle,” and that not paying attention to this “untrimmable light” would be unthinkable.
 1